 How we can support survivors of sexual violence?

-Research (for example here (opens in a new window) indicates a person’s first experience in sharing their sexual offence story influences their healing journey This is directly relevant (opens in a new window) in a university context.
+Research (EG here (opens in a new window) indicates a person’s first experience in sharing their sexual offence story influences their healing journey; this is relevant (opens in a new window) to university life.

-Professionals recommend a trauma-informed (opens in a new window) approach, which helps survivors regain control and normalise their experiences.
+A trauma-informed (opens in a new window) approach helps survivors regain control and normalise their experiences.

-- Listen patiently with an open mind - without judgement, questions or unrealistic promises.
+- LISTEN without judgement, questions or unrealistic promises.